Noveboi/DesignPatterns/README.md

 In the first exercise, I use a simplified library business model as the backbone for the application of the required design patterns and SOLID principles.

-The solution is written in C# and contains 3 projects structured with Clean Architecture:
+The solution is written in C# and contains 4 projects structured with a standard Clean Architecture approach:

 - **Domain**: Contains the code implementation of the business, including business logic.

 - **Application**: Contains business workflow/orchestration such as commands and queries.

 - **Infrastructure**: Contains any interaction with an external service (such as database and messaging).

+- **Web API**: Contains the main entry point of the system as well as REST API endpoint definition and dependency injection configuration.

 ### SOLID Principles